TAlhwayek/Bank-It/README.md

 This is still in progress.
 Still in its early alpha version.

-Current Version: 0.1.0
+Current Version: 0.2.0

 Latest update:
-- Added high score on start page that is saved even after closing the app.
+- Added stats menu on start screen that shows games played

 Fixes needed:
  - General UI updates